giordanoscerra/ProjectAthena/modelCard.md

 **output**: one of 13 classes

 ## Hardware and Software
-The training of the transformer based models was done using the HuggingFace _transformer_ library.
-While the Naive Bayes model was created using _sklearn_ library.
+The training of the transformer based models was done using the HuggingFace `transformer` library.
+While the Naive Bayes model was created using `scikit-learn` library.

 To train the BERT and DistilBERT models we used a _Tesla V100S-PCIE-32GB_ that was provided to us by the university of Pisa.
 Estimated total emissions for the training and validation of this two model is 3.76 KgCO2eq.